Automotive Restoration Technology (RS)

 - School of Transportation & Natural Resources Technologies

 - More Information about Automotive Restoration Technology

 Students learn to apply specialized restoration skills in the repair and maintenance of vintage vehicles.
-The curriculum emphasizes research, structural, mechanical, electrical, and refinishing skills, and the fine attention to detail expected by collectors, museums, and contest judges.
-Project work involves extensive restoration on select 1900-1972 automobiles with additional projects on a variety of antique and classic chassis and components, intended to develop an appreciation and transferability of skills necessary for the various facets of the restoration industry.
+The curriculum emphasizes research, structural, mechanical, electrical, and refinishing skills.
+The fine attention to detail expected by collectors, museums, and contest judges is also emphasized.
+Project work involves extensive restoration on select 1900-1972 automobiles with additional projects on a variety of antique and classic chassis and components intended to develop an appreciation and transferability of skills necessary for the various facets of the restoration industry.
 Quality craftsmanship, professionalism and a strong work ethic are expected by the industry and reinforced in all restoration courses.